 For example, if a customer is purchasing a new fleet of forklifts, they know they need machinery, but they may also want to compare brands.
 At this point, the product description, the images, and the design are critically important, and there might be an opportunity to upsell.

 However, if someone needs 30 screws for a driveline component, they may care more about how quickly it is to find that specific product, get it into the cart, and check out.
 The role of design becomes more functional—getting them to the right product efficiently, with fast page load times.

 Design versus function is a conversation that needs to happen internally within your business.
 You can choose both design and function, but you need to know what’s important before you begin your website design.

 Help your ecommerce customers find what they need in a way that is intuitive for them, get them to checkout, and make it easy to purchase from you.
 We recommend conducting customer research and developing data-driven personas and customer journey maps to identify your customers’ actual needs.
 This helps ensure that you will meet their needs with your website.

 Ecommerce website optimization

-If you want to understand how customers are navigating your website, you need to have the ability to observe their behavior and identify any hurdles.
+If you want to understand how customers navigate your website, you need to have the ability to observe their behavior and identify any hurdles.
 There are many tactics to implement, such as recorded session replays and heatmaps.

-Watching the way users navigate through your site, you can understand what is working well and identify any trouble spots.
+Watching users navigate your site will show you what works well and identify any trouble spots.
 This can help lower your bounce rate and improve conversion.
-This information is also beneficial for training and educating employees and management about your ecommerce website process and needs.
+These insights are also beneficial for training and educating employees and management about your ecommerce website process and needs.

 Optimal site search